-Implementing early childhood development activities are so important for our kiddos.
+Implementing early childhood development activities is so important for our kiddos.

 This month, some of our lovely Early Childhood Educators created a project based on sharing, turn taking, and how to be kind to your friends.
 Keep reading to hear all about it!